 To prepare for each class session you will not only read the text but complete exercises to apply what you've learned.
 Editing is a skill, acquired only through practice.
 Lots and lots of practice.
-You are required to bring completed homework to every class.
+You are required to turn in completed homework before class time, and this work will be graded on completion